Avatar

 Stockholm University

-Juan supports the Earth Commission in their mission of defining a safe and just corridor for people and planet through a part time position at Future Earth.
+Since 2023 Juan is member of the Swedish Young Academy of Sciences, and guest researcher at the Alexander von Humboldt Institute in Colombia.
 He is member of the Beijer Young Scholars, the Resilience Alliance Young Scholars, the Complex Systems Society, the Earth Resilience and Sustainability Initiative, and the South American Institute for Resilience and Sustainability Studies.
-He has also been visiting scientist at the Princeton Environmental Institute and the MIT Media Lab.
 Juan is involved in outreach science initiatives, such as the Regime Shifts Database, where he has been main contributor of scientific synthesis intended for policy makers and the general audience.
 He is also interested on developing data explorers that facilitate the communication of scientific knowledge to the non-scientific audience.
 Juan is an avid climber and runner.

 Interests